Vendicated/Vencord/CONTRIBUTING.md

 -   Try to follow the formatting in the rest of the project and stay consistent
 -   Follow the file naming convention.
 File names should usually be camelCase, unless they export a Class or React Component, in which case they should be PascalCase
+-   Do not use the `node` scheme for builtin Node module imports unless necessary

 ## Contributing a Plugin